leosarra/openstud_client/README.md

 ![GitHub tag](https://img.shields.io/github/tag/lithiumsr/openstud_client.svg)
 [![API](https://img.shields.io/badge/API-28%2B-brightgreen.svg?style=flat)](https://android-arsenal.com/api?level=28)

-Openstud_client is an unofficial client for Sapienza's Infostud.\
+OpenStud is an unofficial client for Sapienza's Infostud.\
 It was written with Java 8 in mind and it supports Android 6.0+ (API Level 23+), at the time of writing it targets Android Pie (API Level 28).

 ## Features